KaranA2004/Module-2/2C BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS - MULTIPLY A NUMBERS.md

 # Exp.No:2c
-## BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS -# Lambda Function to Multiply by 56 in Python
+## BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS -Lambda Function to Multiply by 56 in Python

 ## Aim
 To write a Python program using a lambda function that takes `z` as a parameter and returns `z * 56`.